MarinaMurashev/codepath-todo-app/README.md

 # Simple Todo Android App

 This is an Android demo application for managing Todo items: add, edit, and delete items.
-See the [Todo App Tutorial](https://docs.google.com/a/thoughtworks.com/presentation/d/15JnmfmFa0hJOEkBhG_TeymChLzDzpOTJvBlOj29A9fY/edit#slide=id.gf45d6347_3_0) for a step-by-step tutorial for creating this app without the edit feature.
+See the [Todo App Tutorial](http://courses.codepath.com/snippets/intro_to_android/prework) for a step-by-step tutorial for creating this app.

 Time spent: 10 hours spent in total